 Berries are naturally low in purines and in this post we will examine its’ health benefits for a good overall gout diet.
 Berries are usually juicy, bright coloured fruit, some are sweet and some are sour; and do not have a stone or pit in them, although seeds may be present just like in a strawberry.
-The ascorbic acid in berries is very effective in repairing cell damage caused by gout.
-All berries are high in flavonoids which possess strong anti-inflammatory and antioxidant properties.
+The ascorbic acid in berries may be very effective in repairing cell damage caused by gout.
+All berries are high in flavonoids which may possess strong anti-inflammatory and antioxidant properties.

 Blueberries like all berries are high in antioxidants which fights inflammation in the body and fiber.
 One cup of blueberries has 80 calories and no fat providing you with a quarter of the daily vitamin C requirement.

 Blackberries were used by the ancients Greeks as a natural remedy for gout and was known as “gout berry” many generations ago in American folk medicine.
 Cherries were eventually discovered to obviously be more effective since cherries contain an enzyme that may help neutralize uric acid.

 Blackberries though outrank cherries in the antioxidant department and remember that antioxidants are important because they neutralize the free radicals that may damage your tissues usually in the big toe.
 Finally, they contain less sugar than many other fruits making them better for your blood sugar levels, avoiding a large release of insulin in the body.
 Like all berries, blackberries may alkalize the body, not as strongly as citrus fruits of course, but still considered an alkaline promoting food.

 Strawberries are also high in antioxidants and vitamin C (90 mg for one cup) but also contain high levels of magnesium which is a mineral that may help reduce the symptoms of gout, including the pain and swellness.
 One cup of strawberries provides you with 20 mg of magnesium which is 5% of the daily recommended daily intake.